Can Saxenda (Liraglutide) Cause Hair Loss?

-Food doesn't significantly change how your body processes this medication
+Food does not significantly change how your body processes this medication.

-The choice depends on your individual tolerance and side effect profile
+The best approach depends on your individual tolerance and side effect profile.

 Gabapentin is an anticonvulsant medication that treats nerve pain, seizures, and restless leg syndrome by affecting calcium channels in your nervous system.
 Originally developed for epilepsy, doctors now prescribe it for various conditions including diabetic neuropathy, post-herpetic neuralgia, and fibromyalgia.